TuyenPonos/flutter_libjeid/README.md

 |incorrect_card_pin| The card pin is incorrect when verifying card pin|
 |invalid_card_type| Card type is not support|
 |unknown| Common error|

+## Issue Tag Connection Lost

+There are some reason cause tag connect lost

+- The iPhone is very sensitive to positioning, so even a slight movement of the card during reading may result in "Tag connection lost".
+- There are differences in readability between devices.
+We have also confirmed that some devices can hardly read cards.
+Even with the same model, there may be individual differences.
+- Try to keep your card near by tag while reading, don't move it

+Issue is reported in official repository: <https://github.com/osstech-jp/libjeid-ios-app/issues/1>

 ## Contributions